plaitse/gulp-toolset/README.md

 ## Running

-At the folder of the project, you can run:
+At the rooot folder of the project, you can run:
-- ```gulp``` by default to compile Sass stylesheets and JavaScript files
+- ```gulp``` by default to compile SASS stylesheets and JavaScript files
 - ```gulp watch``` to spin up a web server, watch and reload the browser for changes

 ## Information